puzzle-com/filesys-rust/README.md

-# puzzle-rust
+# filesys-rust
-Official Rust implementation of the Puzzle-com protocol
+Official Rust implementation of the FileSys protocol